supertestnet/spam_tester/README.md

 [source](https://github.com/bitcoinknots/bitcoin/blob/29.x-knots/share/examples/bitcoin.conf)

-I thought its default value was 100kb, so the information I previously stated was partially wrong: with respect to the transactions I discuss on this website, ram is not freed up by running Knots versus Core, because Knots will still store a 100kb inscription spam transaction in its extrapool (and thus in ram), even though it will reject such a transaction from its mempool.
+When I made this repo I thought its default value was 100kb, so the information I previously stated was partially wrong: with respect to the transactions I discuss on this website, ram is not freed up by running Knots versus Core, because Knots will still store a 100kb inscription spam transaction in its extrapool (and thus in ram), even though it will reject such a transaction from its mempool.
 I have corrected the website by removing the references to reduced ram consumption.